ljiang09/data-science-2023/challenges/c07-monte-carlo-assignment.md

 lo
 ```

-    ## [1] 2.955448
+    ## [1] 3.134797

 ``` r
 hi
 ```

-    ## [1] 3.228552
+    ## [1] 3.143267

 **Observations**:

 - Does your interval include the true value of $\pi$?
-  - It does, 3.14 \> 2.955 and 3.14 \< 3.228
+  - It does, 3.14 \> 3.134797 and 3.14 \< 3.143267
 - What confidence level did you choose?
   - I chose a confidence level of 99%, as that allowed for a large range
     and would therefore have a good chance of including the true value
     of pi within it.
 - Was your sample size $n$ large enough?
 Why do you say that?
-  - I would say that a sample size of 1000 is large enough, as my
+  - My sample size of 1,000,000 was large enough, because the true value
+    of pi is within 0.01 of both confidence interval bounds.
+This is
-    confidence interval not only includes the real value of pi but also
+    quite a tight confidence interval compared to the scale of pi (0.01
-    extends relatively broadly past it.
-This means that if the
-    randomly-generated sample was somehow skewed, it is likely that the
-    real value of pi will still fall within the interval.
-Of course,
-    larger samples are always better for statistical precision (like
-    narrowing the confidence interval), but it appears that 1000 is a
-    reasonable size to catch the true value of pi.
+    compared to 3.14), which means the sample size was large enough to
+    generate a relatively accurate number.

 # References